EternoSeeker/churn-prediction/README.md

-Here’s a concise `README.md` file for your Customer Churn Analysis Dashboard project:

 # Customer Churn Analysis Dashboard

 This project is a web-based dashboard for analyzing customer churn in a telecommunications company.
 It allows users to explore customer demographics, service usage, financial metrics, and predict the likelihood of customer churn based on input data.